fhoffa/analyzing_github/README.md

 Mostly non-forked.

-### Which percentage of the repositories of GitHub exit’s on the data set?
+### Which percentage of the repositories of GitHub exists on the data set?

 There's many ways to count this.
 One of them: